Stocks struggle as taper talk, crypto crash put markets on edge

-Benchmarks in South Korea (.KS11) and Japan (.N225) were either side of flat in morning trade and Hong Kong's Hang Seng (.HSI) fell about 0.8% to pull MSCI's broadest index of Asia-Pacific shares outside Japan (.MIAPJ0000PUS) down by 0.2%.
+Benchmarks in South Korea and Japan were either side of flat in morning trade and Hong Kong’s Hang Seng fell about 0.8% to pull MSCI’s broadest index of Asia-Pacific shares outside Japan down by 0.2%.

 Commodities also fell, Treasuries nursed losses while the dollar held overnight gains.